shortcut to Just a little more about paddling HBB

 The Seapaddler´s Blue Ribbon of Sweden was established in 1990 by Jim Danielsson.

 In 1991 Jim became the first paddler to be awarded the Blue Ribbon.
-Since then the tour has been accomplished by paddlers from Sweden, Finland, Denmark, Norway, Germany Great Britain and Swiss.
+Since then the tour has been accomplished by paddlers from Sweden, Finland, Denmark, Germany, Great Britain, Norway and Swiss. (alpha sorted by appearance)

 Five paddlers had already made the tour along the entire coast of Sweden long before the rules were established.
 These paddlers have been made honorary members of the Blue Ribbon.